Bonitasoft-Community/Bunny-Spawner-Node-JS-and-Bonita-BPM-example-with-kitties-and-bunnies/README.md

 }
 ```

-Then, three nested request are called (line 85: server.js),
+Then, three nested request are called throught the function modValue (line 85: server.js),

 * Get the process instance (line 87: server.js),
 * Get value of the requested variable (line 96: server.js),